Dazzle (song)

 "Dazzle" is a song by the English post-punk band Siouxsie and the Banshees.
 It was released on 25 May 1984 by Polydor Records as the second single from their sixth studio album, Hyæna.

 Content

 The song begins with a gradual fade-in of an orchestral string section and progresses to a drum-driven, majestic anthem.
 The lyrics "swallowing diamonds/A cutting throat" were derived from the final scene of Marathon Man where Laurence Olivier puts diamonds in his mouth.
 Siouxsie's vocals are accentuated by expansive reverb effects.

 The string section piece that opens the track was actually called "Baby Piano" (a rough piano demo and the finished string section version were both included as bonus tracks on the 2009 reissue of Hyæna).
 The strings arrangements were scored by Martin McCarrick who would become an official member of the Banshees in 1987.
-A section of the London Symphonic Orchestra then recorded it.
+A section of the London Symphony Orchestra then recorded it.